-46 Years Ago: Loretta Lynn, Conway Twitty’s ‘After the Fire Is Gone’ Hits No. 1
+49 Years Ago: Loretta Lynn and Conway Twitty’s ‘After the Fire Is Gone’ Hits No. 1

-Forty-six years ago today, on April 3, 1971, Loretta Lynn and Conway Twitty‘s “After the Fire Is Gone” duet claimed the top spot on the charts.
-The song was the first single that Lynn and Twitty had released as a duo, from their debut album, We Only Make Believe.
+Forty-nine years ago today, on April 3, 1971, Loretta Lynn and Conway Twitty's "After the Fire Is Gone" claimed the top spot on the charts.
+The song is the first single that Lynn and Twitty released as a duo; it comes from their debut album, We Only Make Believe.

 "Me and Conway were friends," Lynn tells NPR.
 "We wasn't lovers."